 The wristwatch we see here is just such an example, which if we take a moment to consider, bears little relationship with the pocket watch from which it descended only fifteen or twenty years earlier and which continued to remain popular right up and until the Second World War.

 Though not officially referred to by Rolex as the ‘Tank’, there is little doubt this model was produced in response to the success of the Cartier Tank model, released in 1919.
 This was so called, because the outline of the watch case somewhat resembles the aerial view of the WW1 military tank.
 Prior to this, all watches were round, reflecting the shape of the movement.
 However, during the 1920s and ’30s, rectangular case design watches became hugely fashionable, which is why now perhaps, we loosely associate these designs with our Grandfather’s watch.

 Finding good examples of any pre-WW2 Rolex has become increasingly hard over the past 10 years, however finding an example of this design is very difficult.
 Most are in the hands of collectors and seldom come to the market.

-Here we have a beautiful Rolex Model Reference 2732 in fully restored condition.
+Here we have a beautiful Rolex model reference 2732 in fully restored condition.
 Not only is this watch in incredible condition, it also carries the very high grade 10½, 15 Jewel hand-wound movement which is running perfectly.
-This watch is perfectly proportioned with the wonderful Breguet numerals and subsidiary seconds dial.
+This watch is perfectly proportioned with wonderful Breguet numerals and a subsidiary seconds dial.

-This dial carries an outer yellow gold rail track for the seconds and a perfectly proportioned subsidiary seconds dial that replaces ‘6’, which also contains Breguet style standard Arabic numerals.
+The dial carries an outer yellow gold rail track for the seconds and a perfectly proportioned subsidiary seconds dial that replaces ‘6’.
+This also contains Breguet style standard Arabic numerals.

 This is the original dial which has been restored by our dial restorers who are considered to be the best in the UK.